hmattinson/Dissertation_Excello/README.md

 ## Current Usage

+#### Cells

 A single note can be defined in a cell, this currently only of the form "A4".
 Options for volume and other features will be added later.
 Notes are sustained by placing "s" in the next cell in the path.
 A rest is simply an empty cell.

 In most musical interfaces one axis is time (and the other is normally pitch).
 In this case we wanted to explore the use of both axes as just space - ideomatic to Excel.
 As a result the user is free to arrange the data as they wish.

+It is also possible to subdivide cells e.g. "C3,D3,E3" would create triplets or "s,s,,F4" which would sustain the previous notes for an additional 2 quarter measures, a quarter measure rest and then F4 for the last quarter of the beat.

 #### Turtles